 Other Local Housing Options

-Please Note: We do not have our own shelter.
-Arrangements would need to be made to find a bed.
-Please do not direct clients here until a bed is located.
+Note: Please do not direct clients here until a bed is located.
 We will maintain communication with you regarding logistics.

 Thank you for reaching out to Breaking Free.

-Our mission: To end all forms of prostitution and sex-trafficking.
+Our vision: To end all forms of sex trafficking, prostitution, and sexual exploitation.